 Read the full paper here.

-Photo: Comparison of the patterns of three pure strains, harvested in the stationary phase of growth, when performed automatically (K. rhizophila, P. polymyxa, S. rhizophila; (ac) and manually (eg).
+Photo: Comparison of the patterns of three pure strains, harvested in the stationary phase of growth, when performed automatically (K. rhizophila, P. polymyxa, S. rhizophila; (a–c) and manually (e–g).
 The microbial community MC is also both measured automatically (d) and manually (h).
 The Y-axis represents the measured DAPI fluorescence, and the X-axis the forward scatter.
 Further, 0.5 µm and 1.0 μm UV fluoresbrite microspheres were added to the manual measurements.
 Instrumental noise is clearly separated from the pure strains marked by gates and the MC under all conditions.
 The color marks the density of the cell abundance.